nerdfiles/reacting/README.md

 ## todo

-obviously this doesn't even shake a stick at mike amundsen's api-starter, but the goal is to show how one can eventually achieve the [link relation types][lrt] with a "popular" [framework][framework] (or "library"? *i don't care*), if "framework wars" must be endured for the next decade. of course, we were always supposed to think to abolish the "framework" as
+obviously this doesn't even shake a stick at mike amundsen's [api-starter][starter], but the goal is to show how one can eventually achieve the [link relation types][lrt] with a "popular" [framework][framework] (or "library"? *i don't care*), if "framework wars" must be endured for the next decade. of course, we were always supposed to think to abolish the "framework" as